 4. Sow the seeds

 Following the spacing outlined on the seed package, sprinkle the seeds on top of the soil.
-Don’t worry about seed spacing as later you can thin them out and eat the thinnings.
+Don’t worry too much about seed spacing though as later you can thin them out and eat the thinnings.

 If you are planting in the ground, you may want to consider doing rows for easier weeding and cultivating, so prepare for that by using a rake or other tool’s handle to keep the rows straight.
 Or you could temporarily string a line down the row as a guide.